nilcaream/rsmfs/com.nilcaream.rsmfs.xrnx/README.md

 Renoise has built-in support for midi files importing.
 It works by creating a new midi instrument and adds new dedicated tracks in existing patterns.

-This plugin will reuse existing instrument and will only update existing tracks with notes from the file.
+This plugin will reuse existing instrument and will only update currently selected track with notes from the file.

 ### Release notes